SPEAKING

 HISTORIC AND ARCHITECTURAL PRESERVATION

-Taylor scouted over 6,000 Green Book sites and found that approximately 80% of the buildings are gone.
-This talk features Green Book sites that are vulnerable to extinction and those that are listed on the National Register of Historic Places and by the National Trust.
-It focuses on what has been and still could be done to restore honor to these sites.
+Taylor has cataloged and mapped nearly 11,000 Green Book listings, traveled to nearly 7,000 Green Book sites in 48 US States, and photographed over 200 of them.
+Her field research revealed that approximately 80% of the buildings were gone.
+This talk features the remaining Green Book sites that are vulnerable to extinction and those that are listed on the National Register of Historic Places and the National Trust.
+For instance, the Ben Moore Hotel in Montgomery Alabama has been sitting in ruins for four decades and it was the site where Dr. Martin Luther King Jr. and his inner circle held secret meetings to strategize the Montgomery Bus Boycott.

 TRAVELING WHILE BLACK & INTERNATIONAL GREEN BOOK SITES